Chinese nuthatch: Distribution and habitat

-In the summer of 2006, Dutchmen on an entomological expedition incidentally observed a pair of nuthatches nesting in the Altai, more or less on the crossing of China, Kazakhstan, Mongolia, and Russia, in a pure larch (Larix sp.) forest at 2,150 m altitude.
+In the summer of 2006, a Dutch group on an entomological expedition incidentally observed a pair of nuthatches nesting in the Altai, more or less on the crossing of China, Kazakhstan, Mongolia, and Russia, in a pure Siberian larch (Larix sibirica) forest at 2,150 m altitude.
 They observed that the male had a black crown, the female without black crown, and said that both have a distinct dark eyestripe topped by a white supercilium.
-If the European nuthatch is present in the region (subspecies asiatica), the observers assure that the black crown of the male and the small size of the individuals exclude a misidentification with this Eurasian species.
+If the European nuthatch is present in the region (subspecies S. e. asiatica), the observers assure that the black crown of the male and the small size of the individuals exclude a misidentification with this Eurasian species.
 The closest species geographically that could fit this description is the Chinese nuthatch, which would then be far from its known distribution (1,500 km from the breeding range), and which has more buffy underparts than the observed individuals.
 To observers, this record could be indicative of a much wider distribution of the Chinese species, or the bird could be an as yet undescribed species related to S. whiteheadi and S. villosa.
 These two species with distributions 7,000 km apart are reminiscent of the case of the two blue magpies of the genus Cyanopica, the azure-winged magpie (C. cyanus) from eastern Asia, and the Iberian magpie (C. cooki) from Portugal and Spain.
 The exact identity of the Altay breeding pair requires focused research.
 The history of the discovery and description of the Algerian nuthatch exemplifies how difficult it may be to detect and describe highly isolated populations of nuthatches.
 In June 2017, during the breeding season, two Swiss ornithologists searched for this nuthatch at the reporting site, staying five nights to prospect in the surrounding forests from the tree line to the valley floor.
 Three breeding pairs with at least one and two young nuthatches S. europaea asiatica were identified and were the only nuthatch species around.
 Despite actively looking for food, all the adult nuthatches responded to the species' song replay, and most of the nuthatches were first detected by their call and/or song.
 The authors conclude that the 2006 sighting was probably of the local Eurasian subspecies, which may have odd-plumaged, or abraded or stained asiatica.